 Ash was about halfway through the forest when he heard a loud sound echoing in the trees of something big and heavy running in the distance.
 He stopped for a second and turned around to see what was going on, when his face suddenly took a look fear as he saw the Rhyhorn from earlier making its way towards him at a furious pace knocking down trees and everything else that got in its way.

-'Damn... and here I was hoping that Rhyhorn was too lazy to track me and Pichu down' Ash cursed his bad luck and wasted no time trying to gain as much distance between himself and the raging Pokémon.
+'Damn... and here I was hoping that Rhyhorn was too lazy to track me down' Ash cursed his bad luck and wasted no time trying to gain as much distance between himself and the raging rock Pokémon.

 Ash kept running as fast as humanly possible through the forest, while holding the still passed out Pichu securely in his arms.
 Ash kept running, jumping over a few bushes here and there and trying his best to dodge the leaves of the trees that got in his path.
 Ash could hear the furious rock Pokémon behind him getting closer and the closer, it was gaining on him very fast and Ash knew that it would take a miracle to get out of his current predicament.

-The Rhyhorn bust through the trees and entered the space where Ash and Pichu had been only seconds ago.
+The Rhyhorn bust through the trees with a menacing growl and entered the space where Ash and Pichu had been only seconds ago.
 It looked around trying to find them with its head moving quickly from side to side.
-It's anger soon turned into confusion when it was unable to find the boy and the small rodent anywhere.
+It's anger soon turned into confusion when it was unable to find the humanboy and the small rodent anywhere.
 Rhyhorn let out an angry roar and stomped the ground a few time in frustration.

 "Rhyy!"
 A roar sounded yet again from the furious rock Pokémon, and after a few moments it calming down and finally gave up on the hunt and slowly returned back to the forest from where it came.